 Authored by Christine Jost with Batjargal Erdenebaatar, this vital resource is designed to equip users with knowledge, practical strategies, and best practices in response planning and delivery for livestock-dependent communities that are vulnerable to severe winter emergencies.

-The brief is available in English, Spanish and Arabic and will be accompanied by an explanatory webinar, held on 23rd October at 09:30 BST.
+The brief is available in English, Spanish and Arabic and was accompanied by an explanatory webinar, held on 23rd October at 09:30 BST.

 Livestock Livelihoods and the Impact of Severe Winter Weather